Schools began using Opportunity Culture models in:

 When Fulton County Schools began implementing Opportunity Culture in 2016, the district had 93 schools serving 95,000 students.
 Of those students, 43 percent were black, 29 percent were white, 15 percent were Hispanic, 10 percent were Asian, and 45 percent were eligible for free or reduced lunch.

-- Public Impact Press Release: Fulton County Schools Joins National Initiative Offering Highly Paid, Accountable Teacher-Leader Roles
+- Press Release: Fulton County Schools Joins National Initiative Offering Highly Paid, Accountable Teacher-Leader Roles

-- A Georgia School District Raises Achievement with a Turnaround Strategy, October 2018, by Nora K. Carr for the American School Board Journal (No longer available online)
+- News: A Georgia School District Raises Achievement with a Turnaround Strategy, October 2018, by Nora K. Carr for the American School Board Journal (no longer available online)